Resources for Military-connected Students

 - Center for Career and Calling—Guides students and alumni preparing for the next step in their vocational journey.
 Services include career consulting, professional development, and job connections through the online platform Handshake.

-- Learning Enrichment Center—Provides support to students to promote academic success.
-Services include individual and group tutoring, supplemental instruction, academic accommodations for students with disabilities, and more.
+- Academic Success Center—Provides support to students to promote academic success.
+Services include individual and group tutoring, supplemental instruction, academic accommodations for students with disabilities, placement testing, and more.

 - Writing Center—Available to help any APU student with any kind of writing project at any stage of the writing process.
 Staff work with students one-on-one, in groups, online, and in workshops.